Surgery to remove the lymph nodes in your neck

 Cancers of the mouth and oropharynx can spread to lymph nodes in your neck.
 Your surgeon might remove some or all of the lymph nodes in your neck.

-Why do you need surgery to remove the lymph nodes?
+Why you might have surgery to remove lymph nodes

-Lymph nodes are small bean shaped glands found throughout the body, including the head and neck area.
+Lymph nodes are small bean shaped glands found throughout the body, including the head and neck.
 They are part of the lymphatic system that filters body fluid and fights infection.
-They also trap damaged or harmful cells such as cancer cells.
+They also trap damaged or harmful cells, such as cancer cells.

 They are often the first place cancer cells spread to when they break away from a primary cancer.